keboola/connection-docs/extractors/database/index.md

 permalink: /extractors/database/
 ---

 Extractors import data from external sources and integrate it to the Keboola Connection (KBC) environment.
+We recommend a [secure way](/extractors/database/connecting-to-db) to setup extractor to connect to a database.

 There are a number of extractors for **SQL databases**.